braschke/PleiadesUserDocumentation/index.md

 ### PLEIADES User Documentation
 Welcome to the user documentation of the PLEIADES cluster at the University of Wuppertal.
-On this page you can find an introduction to our cluster, as well as answers to common questions and best practices.
+This page provides an introduction to our cluster, as well as best practices and answers to common questions.

 If you are a new user, please read our [introduction]({{ site.baseurl }}{% link introduction.md %}), the [hardware description]({{ site.baseurl }}{% link hardware.md %}) and about [best practices]({{ site.baseurl }}{% link bestpractice.md %}).
 There is also more information about Slurm, using GPU nodes, MPI and available Software.